 The Haggard Law Firm has litigated nearly 200 cases involving the failure to provide adequate security resulting in the victim suffering severe injuries and/or death.
-Since 2007, The Firm has handled over 155 negligent security cases and delivered over $355 million in verdicts and settlements in those cases.
+Since 2007, The Firm has obtained over $400 million in verdicts and settlements in those cases.

 Establishments such as bars, restaurants, flea markets, shopping centers, nursing homes, banks, hotels and apartment buildings have all been subjects of successfully litigated negligent security claims.
-By representing individuals permanently injured in cases stemming from negligent security, we take an active role in making the community safe for the public.
+By representing families of loved ones killed or individuals permanently injured in cases stemming from negligent security, we take an active role in making the community safe for the public.

 Attorney Wm.
 Andrew Haggard was able to obtain a $2 million settlement for the family of Bryan Pata, a standout University of Miami football player who was tragically shot in the parking lot of his apartment complex in Miami.